1.Quanta Services

 ORA (NYSE)

-Ormat Technologies (ORA) focuses on geothermal and solar power projects across the U.S., making it a strong choice for environmentally-conscious investors.
-With a notable 1-year return of 79.10% and a dividend yield of approximately 0.45%, it showcases impressive growth potential.
-Analysts are optimistic, with a consensus rating of Buy and a median price target set at $125, signaling confidence in its future performance.
+Ormat Technologies (ORA) focuses on geothermal and solar power projects, positioning itself as a strong player in the renewable energy sector.
+With an impressive 1-year return of 95.33% and a solid dividend yield of 0.45%, it presents an attractive option for investors seeking growth alongside sustainable income.
+Analysts have a consensus rating of Buy, with a median price target of $125.22, indicating confidence in the stock's future performance.

 Pros: